Page Title

 Please don’t put these items in your FOGO lime-green lid bin:

-Will the FOGO bin smell and how can I reduce odours and insects?
+Do FOGO bins smell and how can I reduce odours and insects?

-The FOGO bin is collected weekly, so it should not smell any more than your general waste bin does now.
-Your general waste bin will move to a fortnightly collection, but most items that cause smells (like food scraps) should now go in the FOGO bin.
+The FOGO bin is collected weekly, so it should not smell any more than your general waste bin.
+Your general waste bin is collected fortnightly, but most items that cause smells (like food scraps) should now go in the FOGO bin.

 You can reduce smells and insects in both bins by: